bathwaterpizza/capivara_sensor/README.md

 This repo describes the device component of project **CAPIVARA** (**C**ircuito **A**utomatizado **P**or **I**nternet **V**isando o **A**companhamento **R**eal de **A**lunos), developed during the second semester of 2023 for our Interactive Applications Project (INF1039) class.
 It is an attempt to automate the error-prone and time-consuming task of keeping track of students' attendance by introducing a complete, automated system, which requires minimal interaction.
 As of December 2023, it is being used by two professors at PUC-Rio.

 We started with identifying the problem, by interviewing students and teachers, and understanding the pain points of manually registering attendance with traditional procedures, such as a roll call.
-Then, we moved on to choosing technologies with the help of our advisor professor, and finally prototyping, which went through several iterations, as well as pitching the solution to our classmates.
+Then, we moved on to choosing technologies with the help of our advisor professor, prototyping through several iterations, and finally pitching the solution to an evaluation panel.

 The final product consists of a portable device which reads the RFID tag inside each student's university ID card and communicates with our server, as well as a web interface for students and professors with a variety of features: